marrow/WebCore/docs/source/core/basic/databases.rst

 The above configuration uses separate databases and models for users, wiki and history.
 The models are completely independent of each other, and should be built according to the instructions detailed in the previous sections.

+.. note:: Two phase transactions are currently not supported.
+This will be
+          rectified in a future version of WebCore.